veektortee/scheduling-webapp/UI_IMPROVEMENTS.md

 # UI Improvements - Enhanced Navigation

-This document describes the user interface improvements made to the Medical Staff Scheduling System.
+This document describes the user interface improvements made to the Staff Scheduling System.

 ## Recent Changes